libujacob/networking-huawei/doc/source/installation.rst

 ----------
 This guide will help you to install networking_huawei plugin for openstack to communicate with Huawei Agile Controller 2.0.

 This guide does not necessarily cover all OpenStack installation steps especially at production scale.
-Supported only for Liberty and master versions.
+Plugin only supported for OpenStack Liberty and master versions.

 There must be an Agile Controller 2.0 running in a machine which is reachable from the Neutron Server.

 2. Networking-huawei plugin installation
 ----------------------------------------

-:2.1 DevStack deployment
+:2.1 DevStack deployment:

      1. Download the DevStack "git clone https://git.openstack.org/openstack-dev/devstack".
      2. Create user stack "devstack/tools/create-stack-user.sh; su stack".